Oscar-Espinoza/patient-registration-app/README.md

   this is to install composer temporarily and install dependencies, once it's done, run `docker-compose up`, now, in order to migrate and seed the database, run:

 - sail php artisan migrate
-- sail php artisan storage:link to be able to access the document photos
+- sail php artisan storage:link
-- sail php artisan queue:work to process queued tasks, jobs and send emails asynchronously
+- sail php artisan queue:work

 ## Usage
 - Visit http://localhost:80 to access the application.